Article

 Neutral intermediary in a polarized landscape

-Operating in Yemen’s contested environment brought profound humanitarian concerns over the recent escalation of conflict in the south and east of the country last December.
-ICRC teams supported the YRCS as they evacuate the dead and wounded and deliver urgent assistance to medical facilities and affected communities.
-The ICRC has also provided medical supplies to help treat the wounded and has maintained dialogue with all relevant actors to facilitate humanitarian access.
+Yemen’s humanitarian needs have particularly deepened over the recent escalation of conflict in the south and east of the country last December.
+ICRC teams supported the YRCS transfer dead bodies and wounded across the frontlines and to deliver urgent assistance to medical facilities and affected communities.
+As the violence spread to several southern and eastern governorates, the ICRC has also provided medical supplies to help treat the war-wounded and maintained dialogue with all relevant actors to facilitate humanitarian access.
+A mobile surgical team was also deployed to Aden to ensure continuity of care for patients with severe injuries after the initial stabilization phase.

 Why our support matters

-Through every challenge in 2025, the ICRC brought help to those most affected by conflict.
-From medical care to clean water, from family reunification to risk education.
-But the scale of suffering remains vast, and the need for sustained live-saving operation is needed, However, the necessity for a robust funding and global support and contribution has never been greater.
-Yemen’s families still struggle for basic dignity and survival.
-Letting down at this crucial moment is not an option for the ICRC.
+Throughout a challenging year, the ICRC brought help to those most affected by conflict.
+From medical care to clean water, from family reunification to mines risk education.
+But the scale of suffering remains vast, and so is the need for a robust funding and support Yemen’s families still struggle for basic dignity and survival.
+Letting them down at this crucial moment is not an option for the ICRC.

 ICRC's humanitarian impact in Yemen 2025